 Over time, the resins and solvents in natural stone sealer will break down.
 This means that they’ll need to be reapplied.
 Depending on the type of stone and its finish, sealants may need to be reapplied every year.
 Others may need to be reapplied every three to five years.

 There are a few professional-grade sealants for natural stone that don’t need to be reapplied.
-We recommend Dry-Treat products, 3 in particular.
+We recommend Dry-Treat products, three in particular.

 - For soapstone, the sealing is at the discretion of the homeowner.
 They may go without sealing, use mineral oil, or we sell a product called Soapstone Enhancer from Green Mountain Soapstone.
 Customers who want a lighter look go with nothing.
 Some like the stone darker so they put the Enhancer or mineral oil on the stone.
 This may need to be applied more often, in the beginning, to keep it dark if that is the customer’s preference.

 In many cases, professional-grade sealants have warranties that assure they’ll protect your countertop for the advertised length of time.
 Having a professional apply these sealants is usually necessary to activate the warranty.
 If you’d like natural stone counters without needing to seal them regularly, consider having a professional apply a sealant like Dry-Treat Stain Proof.
 If you’re local to the Central Pennsylvania region, give us a call, or contact us to apply your sealant!